newagemob/pottedplant/src/pages/research/blog/posts/architect-collective.md

 ## Introduction

 When I was a kid I thought Frank Lloyd Wright was a just a funny Simon and Garfunkel song.
 When I got older I saw a lot of *entertainers* taking up architecture and had a sort of psychedelic revelation, seeing the world in a new way.
 I was fascinated by the idea of designing a building, and I wanted to be an architect.
-I was also fascinated by the idea of designing a computer, and I wanted to be a computer scientist.
-I was fascinated by the idea of designing a car, and I wanted to be an automotive engineer.
-I was fascinated by the idea of designing a plane, and I wanted to be a pilot.
-I was fascinated by the idea of designing a boat, and I wanted to be a sailor.
-I was fascinated by the idea of designing a house, and I wanted to be an electrician.
-I was fascinated by the idea of designing a city, and I wanted to be a city planner.
-I was fascinated by the idea of designing a country, and I wanted to be a politician.
-I was fascinated by the idea of designing a planet, and I wanted to be a god.
+What I didn't realize is that architecture is rarely something that someone falls into.
+It's a career that requires a lot of schooling, and a lot of money.
+I didn't have either of those things, and I didn't have the patience to wait for them.
+So I went into computer science instead, and I've been designing software ever since.

 ## The Architect